Brazilian Beans and Rice

 Cooking the beans

-You can also use tinned black beans to make this recipe, which have been pre-soaked, and do not require cooking in the pressure cooker.
+You can also use tinned black beans to make this recipe.
+These are normally pre-soaked, and do not require cooking in the pressure cooker.
 But they will never be quite as authentic or taste as good as the real thing, cooked from dry beans.

 Feijão or Feijoada?

 I have eaten some delicious feijoada on the top floor of the Rio Othon Palace on the Copacabana, and really, if you get the chance, you must try it.
+At the weekends they used to have a large selection of different types.
 Absolutely delicious!

 This recipe is really a simple beans recipe, but if you have never tried them, please give it a go.
 My wife loves making this as it reminds her of home.
 We will survive for several days on the quantities in this recipe (that were based on the size of the bag of beans).
 It is cheap and easy, what more could you want?

-In Brazil, the beans will stay in the pot on the stove and the next day it will be re-boiled before serving.
-We like to keep them in the fridge though between meals just to be safe!
+In Brazil, the beans will stay in the pot on the stove and the next day they will be re-boiled before serving.
+But we like to keep them in the fridge though between meals just to be safe!

 These beans taste even better the next day.
 The sauce does thicken up though overnight, so you will need to add some more water when you re-heat them.